codingforpleasure/customized-workspace/Ubuntu/useful-resources/pytorch.md

 ### Mean Absolute Error (nn.L1Loss)

-*It is the simplest form of error metric.
+* It is the simplest form of error metric.
 Mean Absolute Error(MAE) measures the numerical distance between predicted and true value by subtracting and then dividing it by the total number of data points.
   MAE is a linear score metric

+### Mean Absolute Error (nn.L2Loss)

 ### torch Loss functions for classification